 At Think 2019, we will hear cybersecurity leaders — and former professional race car driver Danica Patrick — discuss the link between security and innovation.
 They’ll share ideas and processes for making small adjustments to your security strategy that make good habits easy to establish.
 By integrating security as a regular component of daily operations, much like safety controls in a race, organizations have more bandwidth to adjust their processes, which empowers them to innovate securely.

 Openness: The Antithesis of Cybersecurity — or Is It?

 When it comes to security and privacy, most organizations have spent a lot of time and money keeping their secrets close to the vest.
 Security is critical when it comes to corporate innovations and intellectual property.
-However, at the upcoming RSA Conference, we’ll be listening for a conversation on how openness is a critical attribute for closing the gaps in your security portfolio.
+However, at the upcoming RSA Conference, we’ll be listening for a conversation on how unconventional thinking can be utilized to close gaps in your security portfolio.

 First, let’s look at it from a technology and process standpoint.
 Imagine if an organization that had been breached shared details of its compromise, including techniques, attack sources and more.
 Other organizations could benefit tremendously from this transparency and use the information to proactively investigate anomalies on their networks.
 We have seen technical leaders from the industry calling for more collaboration in cybersecurity, and there is a strong drive to begin doing something about it.